Introduction: The altrockchick Faces Certain Demons

 “Fucking snobs!”
 I exclaimed to the empty room.
 “I’m going to write this review and they can take their intellectual insecurity and shove it up their collective assholes with a barbed wire dildo!”

-My first and lasting reaction of The Odds is this: I want to see the movie.
+My first and lasting reaction to The Odds is this: I want to see the movie.

 I haven’t heard music that is so perfectly suited for film since Phillip Glass did whatever he did last.
 This claim is all the more remarkable because most of the instrumental arrangements consist of only a baritone guitar and a drum kit, an approach that should meet the requirements of purists for minimalism.
 Despite the bare instrumentation, The Odds does not lack musical diversity; it is an album of many moods, from outrage to bemusement to detachment, dramatically enhanced by performances that define the word commitment.
 The poetry is strong and the vocals are clear and expressive.